paulcgt/technical-assessment-java-contact-api/README.md

 Your API should use common REST standards and should use JSON as its data format.

 ## Specifics
 Your RESTful API should be developed in Java using SpringBoot 2 or greater.
-You may use EJB if you’re not familiar with Spring, but then ensure that you provide us with the application server if necessary.
+You may use EJB if you’re not familiar with Spring, but then please ensure that it will run in Wildfly AS.

 Your application should use an in-memory database such as H2, and use JPA to access the data.
 We expect to see a full suite of unit tests that achieve a high degree of code coverage and test your solution appropriately.